Study Law in Prague, Czech Republic

 Serving roughly 4,000 students, Metropolitan University is a mid-size, urban university composed of 11 departments with a large variety of degree programs.
 Metropolitan University is also known for its robust international student exchange program, partnering with more than 190 universities across five continents.
 International students benefit from the university’s full suite of student services, which are meant to ensure their semester in Prague is comfortable and fulfilling.

 UIC Law students must be at least a 2L1 with at least a 3.0 CGPA to be eligible for the Metropolitan University Exchange Program.
-(Students in their final semester of study are not eligible for the program.)
+Students in their final semester of study are eligible for the program, but please note delays may occur which impact graduation and taking the bar exam.

 Please read the Study Abroad FAQ for more information.